 Headmasters report of their special night gives us the following round-up:

 - Chairman John Sanders detailed Headmasters success of 2017 and expansion plans for 2018

-- The Headmasters Pro Artistic Team used the room to best effect with an ‘interactive show’: a street-style presentation inspired by Gucci’s SS18 catwalk; the looks were raw and urban with a little cheekiness to boot.
-Morphing into glam rock meets moody goth, the hair was structured and based on the foundations of shape triangular, round and square.
+- The Headmasters Pro Artistic Team used the room to best effect with an ‘interactive show’.
+A street-style presentation inspired by Gucci’s SS18 catwalk.
+The looks were raw and urban with a little cheekiness to boot.
+Morphing into glam rock meets moody goth, the hair was representing shapes such as triangles, circles and square.
 Culminating in an ode to sci-fi movies in the 90’s the overarching theme of celebrating shape and movement was refreshing and bold.

 - Artistic awards included: The Ultimate Image Award, Mens Image Award, Christine Sanders Future Star Award, ghd Avant Garde Award and Colour Innovation Award (which were independently judged by well known industry figures including renowned barber Kevin Luchmun, Katie Allan, creative director at Charles Worthington, Karine Jackson, president at The Fellowship and Darren Oram, education director at L’Oreal Professionnel)